jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

 * I remove the second `return statement`_

 * There is a `Python Built-in Function`_ I can use to do the same thing as this `list comprehension`_, it is called filter_, which is a way to say "make a list based on a condition" or "give me only the things that meet this condition".
-I try it in the ``get_even_numbers`` :ref:`function<functions>`
+I try it in the ``get_even_numbers`` :ref:`function<what is a function?>`

   .. code-block:: python
     :lineno-start: 16